 Titanium is a highly sought-after metal for many industries due to its exceptional strength-to-weight ratio and resistance to corrosion.
 In addition to being a little expensive material, CNC titanium machined parts are of great quality.
 It also favors almost all surface finishing techniques like electrophoresis, powder coating, and bead blasting.

-There are different grades of titanium for CNC machining, including grades 1, 2, 3, 4, 11, and 12.
+There are different grades of titanium for CNC machining metal, including grades 1, 2, 3, 4, 11, and 12.
 These grades have different levels of strength, corrosion resistance, and formability.

 Different CNC Processes on Metal Machining